antigenomics/tcr-annotation-methodology/README.md

 or install these packages manually.

-Download the tutorial by clicking the ``Clone or download`` button or execute
+Download the tutorial by clicking the ``Clone or download`` button above or execute

 ```bash
 git clone https://github.com/antigenomics/sciar-tutorial-2018.git